aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/02-on-premises-integration-solutions.md

 ## Advantages and Limitations

-The following table provides a simplified comparison of your two primary netwokr integration options.
+The following table provides a simplified comparison of your two primary network integration options.

 |Option|Description|Advantages|Limitations|
 |------|-----------|----------|-----------|